a-grow/Excel-Projects/README.md

 # 📊 Excel Projects Portfolio

 Welcome!
-This page features a collection of my Excel-based data projects focused on dashboards, cleaning, and analysis.
+This portfolio highlights two Excel-based projects:
+- A **Bike Sales Dashboard** to showcase visual reporting
+- A **NYC 311 Data Cleaning** project to demonstrate data preparation and cleanup
 ---

-## Bike Sales Dashboard – Excel
+## 🚴 Bike Sales Dashboard – Excel

 Created a dynamic Excel dashboard to visualize bike sales by region, customer demographics, and revenue trends.
 Used pivot tables, slicers, and charts to make insights interactive and easy to interpret.